melanie writes

 Melanie holds a degree in International Relations from Richmond, The American International University in London.
 She served in an eight-year career as a disaster field responder and emergency manager in cities like New Orleans, Louisiana, and Seattle, Washington.
 She has been a private writer her whole life, but was encouraged by a colleague to send in a pitch to Tacoma’s Grit City Magazine for a story idea.

-Melanie has been published in Grit City Magazine, Dandelion Revolution Press, on The Mighty, in the Tacoma News Tribune, and in Black Coffee Poetry, among others.
+Melanie has been published in Grit City Magazine, Dandelion Revolution Press, PHIL LIT Journal, on The Mighty, in the Tacoma News Tribune, in Black Coffee Poetry, and Saccharum, among others.
 Her poem, “God Bless The Bottom Feeders,” earned an honorable mention in the “Things I Wrote Down” poetry contest.